ringcentral/poll-bot/README.md

-# Poll Bot for RingCentral App [WIP]
+# Poll Bot for RingCentral App

 A Poll bot using adaptive card and interactive messages of RingCentral app, created with [https://github.com/ringcentral/ringcentral-add-in-framework-js](https://github.com/ringcentral/ringcentral-add-in-framework-js)

 ## Use

-Login to RingCentral app, add Poll bot to team.
+Login to RingCentral app, install Poll bot from add-in list, add poll bot to team.

 ## Videos